-Font – For typography designs, you may want to visit our Typography Basics For Print On Demand post to get a better understanding of how to pick the correct font, size, and more.
+Font – Visit our Typography Basics For Print On Demand post to get a better understanding of how to pick the correct font, size, and more.

-Size – Create designs that fit our poster guide dimensions with good resolution.
+Size – Create designs that fit our poster guide dimensions with proper resolution.
 If your design is too small, you may lose some quality.

-Have Fun & Be Creative – There are so many posters that look alike (horror movies usually feature eyes and suspense movies usually show someone running through a dark alley).
+Have Fun & Be Creative – There are so many posters that look alike.
+Horror movies usually feature eyes, and suspense movies often show someone running through a dark alley.
 Let your imagination run wild and dare to be different.
 The goal of every poster is to grab attention from a distance.
 Let’s get creative.